ScienceArtMagic/BOB/README.md

 ### BAT (BOB Anti-Tokenizer)
 BOB is quite the contrarian.
 Why wouldn't BOB have a BAT?

 BAT takes input text and produces character ordinals (i.e. the outputs of Python's `ord()` built-in or JavaScipt's `.charCodeAt` property), their bit length (whose usefulness becomes more apparent with BAE), and bytes (as integer representations).
+Instead of token IDs, BAT hands these off to BAE for on-the-fly (get it?) construction of massively multi-character "token" "embeddings."

 ### BAE (BOB Anti-Embeddings)
 BOB and his BAT get lonely sometimes, but BAE is the perfect companion.

-Instead of the usually-massive (`hidden_dim * vocab_size`) "lookup table" (word token embedding matrix) mentioned above, BAE transforms and combines BAT's outputs into model input vectors on the fly (get it?):
+Instead of the usually-massive (`hidden_dim * vocab_size`) "lookup table" (word token embedding matrix) mentioned above, BAE transforms and combines BAT's outputs into model input vectors:

 1. Vertically-stacked horizontal bitmasks of ordinals, increasing by powers of 2 (3/16 of `hidden_dim`)
-2. Simple, compact Absolute Positional Encoding (explicit, "coarse"/per "token", 1/16 of `hidden_dim`)
+2. Simple, compact Absolute Positional Encoding (explicit, "coarse"/per "token", 1/16 of `hidden_dim`) based on iterable chunks of ordinals.
 3. Bit lengths of each ordinal (and thus, implicitly, fine per-character, and even, technically, explicit per-exact-bit APE - 3/8 of `hidden_dim`)
 4. Byte representations (3/8 of `hidden_dim`),
 5. Negative adaptive-average-pooled and mean representations of 3 and 4 in their unfilled slots.